 When it comes to your home, you’d be amazed at how many little, and not so little things tend to slip by you while you’re living in it.
-Sure, on a day-to-day basis you’re able to easily deal with things like keeping it clean and tidy, making sure that the all of the utilities are working, and basically all of the things that make is pleasant and comfortable to live there.
-However, there’s a strange phenomenon that happens when the time comes to sell your house where you suddenly start seeing problems with it that you’ve never noticed before.
-This is because the mind of a potential buyer is in a different place than someone who has lived somewhere for years.
+Sure, on a day-to-day basis you’re able to easily deal with things like keeping it clean and tidy, making sure that all of the utilities are working, and basically that it’s pleasant and comfortable to live there.
+However, there’s a strange phenomenon that happens when the time comes to sell your house where you suddenly start seeing problems that you’ve never noticed before.
+As North County Property Group explains, it’s because the mind of a potential buyer is in a different place than of someone who has lived in a house for years.
 When you’re living somewhere, it’s easy to gloss over flaws, but when you’re buying a house, then it’s only natural to want things to be perfect.
 With that in mind, here are some things that you may want to deal with before you put your house on the market.

 How often do you look at your roof?
 Probably not that often right?
 That’s fairly understandable since doing so requires a lot of effort, and, as long as it’s not caving in, you’re probably not too worried about it.
 However, the roof is definitely the kind of place that a prospective buyer is going to be incredibly concerned about.
 They will probably have someone check the roof for leaks or structural problems.
 It’s a good idea to use the services of someone like Residential Roofing or any other company so that you can be sure that your roof isn’t going to let you down when the time comes to sell.
 It might not seem like a serious problem, but it’s the sort of thing that can give a buy an overall negative image of your home.